-The main reason the museum is located here in New Orleans is that the landing craft used in the invasion of Normandy and elsewhere were actually designed, built and tested here at the Higgins Shipyard.
-New Orleans native and historian Stephen Ambrose spearheaded the efforts to build the museum.
+The main reason the museum is located here in NIOLA is that the landing craft used in the invasion of Normandy and elsewhere were actually designed, built and tested here at the Higgins Shipyard.
+Our own native and historian Stephen Ambrose spearheaded the efforts to build the museum.

-Its easy to spend the entire day and if you are a military history buff you could spend days.
-Enter the large lobby and you’ll find a Sherman tank, jeeps and halftracks, a Higgins Landing Craft, artillery and aircraft.
+Its easy to spend the entire day and if you are a military history buff you could spend multiple days – a excellent destination during your stay at our New Orleans bed and breakfast.
+Enter the large lobby and you’ll find a Sherman tank, jeeps and half tracks, a Higgins Landing Craft, artillery and aircraft.
 Aloft , is one of the wars most storied C-47 planes.

 There is a 45 minute film of all the news reels that were seen at the movie theaters at the time of the war.
 This was actually one of the few places the home front was able to keep in touch with what was happening around the world.
 This is not to be missed.